 2.3 Experimental Animals

-A total number of 40 female 8 week old Wistar rats that weigh between 150 to 200 grams were obtained from the small animal Experimental station of the National Veterinary Research institute (NVRI) Vom, Plateau State, Nigeria, and used for the experiment.
+A total number of 40 female 8-week old Wistar rats that weigh between 150 to 200 grams were obtained from the small animal Experimental station of the National Veterinary Research institute (NVRI) Vom, Plateau State, Nigeria, and used for the experiment.
 All experimental activities were carried out conformity with internationally acceptable guidelines on the ethical use of experimental animals in research (Haripriya et al., 2017; Reddy et al., 2019).
 The rats were housed in the Animal Experimental station of the Federal College of Veterinary and Medical Laboratory Technology, NVRI, Vom in cages during the experiment period (Edo, 2022; Ijaz et al., 2023).
 The rats were allowed to adjust in accordance with favorable conditions for two (2) weeks that would allow them to adapt to their new environment and fed with a standard grower’s mash obtained from Grand Cereal Ltd and water to meet the nutritional requirements for growth and maintenance in rats (Lewis et al., 2006).
 The constant environmental condition was maintained with proper ventilation and a good source of light (12h light -12h dark and 20ºC ± 30ºC) (Nwafor et al., 2020) with free access to food and water (Amin et al., 2025).
 Excrement and spillage were changed frequently (Reed et al., 2011).
 A veterinarian ascertained the health status of as well as provided care and ensure the health of the laboratory animals throughout the experiment so as to maintain a standard experimental protocol (Debnath et al., 2024; Pedroso et al., 2025).
 Animals were divided into 4 groups of 10 animals each.

 2.4 Chemical and treatment compounds sources